wamdy/ConvertOneNote2MarkDown/docs/README.md

   * Improved file headers, with title now as a # heading, standardized DateTime format, and horizontal line to separate from rest of document
 * Remove double spaces and `\` escape symbol that are created when converting with Pandoc
 * Allow to choose whether to keep spaces in file and folder names (1 space between words, removes preceding and trailing spaces).
+* Detailed logs.
+Run the script with `-Verbose` to see detailed logs of each page's conversion.

 ## Known Issues